WrathUM/WrathUM/README.md

 - LC2K Pipeline Program
 - Cache and LRU Simulator

+EECS445: (Introduction to Machine Learning):
+- Implemented a sentiment analysis model to identify if reddit comments were positive or negative.
+Model is built on top of the idea of a bag of words.
+- Implemented a image classifier.
+Trained under a CNN to be able to classify dog breeds.

 EECS485: (Web Development and Databases)
 - Implementation of Instagram as a static page, server-side dynamic and client side dynamic
     - Utilized HTTP, CSS, SQLite3 and Javascript libraries to build all core functionality of Instragram: